-Body / Function Roles in the Risk Management Framework • The Risk Committee receives frequent information on the levels of risks to which the Company is exposed, with the purpose of ensuring that the Company's risk profile remains within the established risk tolerance limits.
-Risk appetite and risk limits are set at a level which is commensurate with the sound operation of the Company and its strategic goals Risk Management Function Supports the BOD in the determination and implementation of the risk strategy and capital planning Coordinates the implementation of the Risk Management Framework Provides regular reporting to the Senior Management and Risk Committee Monitors the risk profile of the Company against the BOD's Risk appetite CEO and Senior Man- agement with risk tak- ing capacity The Company's Senior Management (i.e. CEO, Financial Controller, Operations Manager, etc.) is responsible for the implementation of the Risk strategy, as this has been approved by the BOD They also have the responsibility to apply the framework in their day to day activities Business Units • The individual business units under the direction of their Managers have the re- sponsibility to know and apply the requirements of the risk strategy and Manuals in their area of business Actuarial Function • The Actuarial Function is a specialised function that advises the Senior Manage- ment and the Risk Committee on the valuation of technical provisions, reinsurance adequacy and underwriting policy Compliance Function • The Compliance Function applies suitable procedures for the purpose of achieving a timely and on-going compliance of the Company's Risk Management Framework with existing and new Laws and Regulations Internal Audit Function • The Internal Audit Function undertakes independent reviews and testing of the Risk Management Framework or of specific components of the framework and reports the results to the Audit Committee
+Body / Function Roles in the Risk Management Framework The Risk Committee reviews on an annual basis the suite of Risk Manuals of the Company and pre-approves any required changes, and subsequently forwards the updated Manual to the BOD for final approval The Risk Committee receives frequent information on the levels of risks to which the Company is exposed, with the purpose of ensuring that the Company's risk profile remains within the established risk tolerance limits.
+Risk appetite and risk limits are set at a level which is commensurate with the sound operation of the Company and its strategic goals Risk Management Function Supports the BOD in the determination and implementation of the risk strategy and capital planning Coordinates the implementation of the Risk Management Framework Provides regular reporting to the Senior Management and Risk Committee Monitors the risk profile of the Company against the BOD's Risk appetite CEO and Senior Management with risk taking capacity The Company's Senior Management (i.e. CEO, Financial Controller, Operations Manager, etc.) is responsible for the implementation of the Risk strategy, as this has been approved by the BOD They also have the responsibility to apply the framework in their day to day activities Business Units The individual business units under the direction of their Managers have the responsibility to know and apply the requirements of the risk strategy and Manuals in their area of business Actuarial Function Function • The Actuarial Function is a specialised function that advises the Senio Management and the Risk Committee on the valuation of technical provisions reinsurance adequacy and underwriting policy Compliance Function • The Compliance Function applies suitable procedures for the purpose of achieving a timely and on-going compliance of the Company's Risk Management Framework with existing and new Laws and Regulations Internal Audit Function The Internal Audit Function undertakes independent reviews and testing of the Risk Management Framework or of specific components of the framework and reports the results to the Audit Committee